You begged, Audi delivered. Now put up or shut up.

-No pricing details yet.
-But in Germany and other parts of Europe, the new Audi RS 6 Avant goes on sale in the first quarter of 2020.
+In Germany and other parts of Europe, the new Audi RS 6 Avant goes on sale in the first quarter of 2020.
 We hope it makes its way to America as soon as that.

 25 Years Of RS, 25 years Of High-Performance Station Wagons At Audi

 With the new Audi RS 6, Audi Sport opens a new chapter in high-performance Avant history.
 Even more power with increased efficiency thanks to mild-hybrid system make the RS 6 Avant the perfect companion for every purpose.
 In the course of the first RS 6 Avant will be available from dealers at the end of the first quarter of 2020.

 "In our 25-year RS history, the Audi RS 6 Avant is one of our absolute icons with a large fan community worldwide," says Oliver Hoffmann, Managing Director of Audi Sport.
 GmbH.
 "For the first time we will also offer the RS 6 Avant in North America.
 This will open up we are entering a new market with great potential and generating further growth."